 If you are considering SRB as an option, seek legal and financial advice.

 Check with the FCA that the company you are dealing with is authorised to offer SRB.
-The Money Advice Service has an online guide you may find useful.
+The MoneyHelper website has a guide you may find useful.
+See www.moneyhelper.org.uk/en/homes/buying-a-home/sale-and-rent-back-schemes

 If you are having difficulties paying your mortgage, seek advice.
-For more information about dealing with mortgage arrears, see the Citizens Advice website, or contact your local Citizens Advice or National Debtline.
+For information about dealing with mortgage arrears, see the Citizens Advice website, or contact your local Citizens Advice or StepChange Debt Charity.

-For more information on assured shorthold tenancies, see factsheet 68, Tenancy rights - security of tenure.
+For information on assured shorthold tenancies in England, see section 5 of factsheet 68, Preventing evictions.